surgiie/blade-cli/README.md

 This package customizes and extends several of the `Illuminate\View` classes used by the blade engine to be able to use simple blade features/directives (i.e `@if`, `@include`, `@foreach`, etc.) on files.
-That said, the more advanced features of the engine are out of scope of what this package was meant for and may not be supported, keep that in mind if you are attempting more advanced usages.
+That said, the more advanced features of the engine are out of scope of what this package was meant for and may not be supported.

 ### Installation